nadrino/kotor-walkthrough/kotor2/walkthrough/05_NarShaddaa/07_NarShaddaa.md

   - I've found a solution to Citadel Station's fuel problem.
     - First, let's talk about my fee.
     - Vogga has a lot of fuel from Sleheyron, and he needs to sell it.
+- Workbench
+  - Ultimate Diatium Energy Cell (T3)
+  - Osus lens x3 (Kreia)
 - Ebon
   - HK-47-HK-50
+  - MIRA
+    - Teach
   - G0-T0 -> CONV IN THE EBON
     - I wanted to talk to you about your operations on Nar Shaddaa.
+      - I wanted to ask about Vogga.
+    - A lot of your operations on Nar Shaddaa were carried out by droids.
       - Vogga's freighters were being hijacked by droids. `a_global_set("000_Goto_Ware", 1);a_global_inc("000_Goto_Confront", 1)`
       - The droid in the pazaak den - was built to play, to lose - and to watch the other players. `a_global_set("000_Goto_Ware", 1);a_global_inc("000_Goto_Confront", 1)`
       - The swoop racing on Nar Shaddaa was being dominated by a droid. `a_global_set("000_Goto_Pazaak", 1);a_global_inc("000_Goto_Confront", 1)`
       - That Bith off the docks who was murdered by his droid after he had found that frequency was being used all over the moon to relay information. `a_global_set("000_Goto_Bith", 1);a_global_inc("000_Goto_Confront", 1)`
       - The reason you couldn't tell what Visquis was up to was because droids don't function properly in the Jekk'Jekk Tarr. `a_global_set("000_Goto_Jekk", 1);a_global_inc("000_Goto_Confront", 1)`
-      - I think you used droids in your operations because you are a droid.
+      - **I think you used droids in your operations because you are a droid.**
       - Something about Visquis and the Jekk'Jekk Tarr is what made me think of it.
 When you said "organic."
       - Is it?
 The identifier wasn't necessary, but yet you felt the need to use it.
       - Normally, I would attribute such a slip to... human... memory, but one of your annoying traits is that you seem to remember everything.